SergiusTheBest/plog/README.md

 * Very small (less than 1000 LOC)
 * Easy to use
 * Headers only
+* No 3rd-party dependencies
 * Cross-platform: Windows, Linux, Mac OS X, Android
 * Thread and type safe
-* No 3rd-party dependencies
-* Small execution overhead if log is disabled
-* TXT and CSV formatters
+* Formatters: TXT, CSV, FuncMessage
-* File, RollingFile and Console appenders
+* Appenders: File, RollingFile, Console, Android
 * Automatic 'this' pointer capture (supported only on Visual Studio)
+* Small execution overhead if log message is filtered out
-* Unicode aware, files are stored as UTF8
+* Unicode aware, files are stored in UTF8

 #Usage